European and American successes

-Having honed his skills in Europe's junior formulae, the 21-year-old's progression through the motorsport ranks has been impressive and he's considered one of the world's best young motor racing talents.
+Having honed his skills in Europe's junior formulae, the 23-year-old's progression through the motorsport ranks has been impressive and he's considered one of the world's best young motor racing talents.

 His title-winning success in the 2016 Formula V8 3.5 championship paved the way for Louis to graduate to the FIA Formula Two Championship in 2017.

 Although the priority was to learn the F2 category during his first season, Louis showed his ability to adapt quickly and his F2 pace was rewarded with a season-best 4th place finish at the Italian Grand Prix.

-With a solid first season of F2 competition behind him, Louis drove for Charouz Racing System in 2018 – a team that represents the 'Ferrari Driver Academy' programme.
+With a solid first season of F2 competition behind him, Louis drove for Charouz Racing System in 2018 – a team that represented the 'Ferrari Driver Academy' programme.